17Edwin/documentation-user/accounting/fiscal_localizations/localizations/chile.rst

    :align: center
    :alt: Steps to add a new CAF.

-Once is loaded the status changes to "In Use", at this moment when a transaction is used for this document type the invoice number will take the first folio in the sequence.
+Once loaded, the status changes to *In Use*.
+At this moment, when a transaction is used for this document type, the invoice number takes the first folio in the sequence.

 .. important::
-   In case you have use some folios in you previuos system, make sure you set the next valid folio when the first transation is created.
+   In case you have used some folios in your previous system, make sure you set the next valid folio when the first transation is created.